-Excel is not the most engaging innovation tool, isn’t?
-Discussions on business models often end up in total confusion.
-You’re talking about multiple revenue streams, tens of partners and many transactions going back and forth: it’s hard to keep all information in your own mind, and even harder is to communicate own ideas with the team.
+Why should you use the business model kit?
+Excel is not the most engaging innovation tool, is it?
+Discussions on business models often end in total confusion.
+You’re talking about multiple revenue streams, 10+ partners and many transactions going back and forth; it’s hard to keep all the information in your mind, and even harder to communicate your ideas with the team.

-That’s why we developed a visual tool that helps to ideate and refine business models, correct existing issues, and communicate the outcome to other teams in a simple way.
+That’s why we developed a visual tool that helps you ideate and refine business models, correct existing issues, and communicate the outcome to other teams in a simple way.
 Perfect for individual and team brainstorms about new business ideas, it creates clarity on value streams and stakeholders.

-For those who are familiar with the business model canvas by Alex Osterwalder, our business model kit works in perfect harmony.
+What’s the difference between the business model kit and the business model canvas?
+For those who are familiar with the business model canvas by Alex Osterwalder, our business model kit works in perfect harmony:

-- The business model canvas is a perfect screenshot of an existing, established business model.
+The business model canvas is a perfect screenshot of an existing, established business model.
 We suggest to use it after the business model kit.

 Opportunities to use the business model kit:

 - When teams are still exploring monetization options and partnerships.

 - To align a team on how the ecosystem around an idea might look like.